c212/fall2019-a290-js-lectures/stageTwo/12102019/readme.md

 ```
 ## Notes ##
 Refer to the [chapter 16 coding sandbox](https://eloquentjavascript.net/code/#16 "EJ Chapter 16 Code Sandbox") for a demonstration of the **full game** running.

+For questions, comments, or concerns, please email me at woboland@iu.edu